contentful/ui-extensions-sdk/examples/number-dropdown/README.md

 node dev-serve.js
 ~~~

-This will update the widget and tell the Content Management App to load
+This will update the widget and tell the Contentful App to load
 the widget from `http://localhost:3000/app.html` instead of loading it from the
 API and fire up the server.
 If you open an entry that uses the widget
 in your browser it will now use the code from your local machine.
 (You